• USD

 Is it safe to drive in Namibia?

-Would it be too hot to visit Namibia in the summertime?
+Would it be too hot to visit Namibia in the summer?

-Can I go on a Big 5 safari in Namibia?
+Can I go on a Big Five safari in Namibia?

-In short, no. Unfortunately, buffalo do not occur in Etosha National Park.
-However, black rhino, lion, elephant, and leopard are prevalent in healthy numbers.
+Not fully.
+Cape buffalo do not occur in Etosha National Park, but black rhino, lion, elephant, and leopard are present in healthy numbers.

 Can I travel overland from South Africa to Namibia?